NVIDIAGameWorks/Falcor/docs/development/coding-conventions.md

     - Use `std::unique_ptr` unless the ownership of an object is truly shared, it is the more efficient smart pointer.
 - Use the `override` specifier on all overridden virtual methods.
 It helps catch bugs.
 - Avoid using `friend` unless absolutely needed.
+- Use `static constexpr` for class/struct scoped constant values.
+Previous to C++17, `static const` members have to be initialized out-of-class, with C++17 they can be initialized inline using either `inline static const` or `static constexpr` (which is implicitly `inline`).
+C++ has an exception to allow `static const` integral types to be initialized in the declaration, but this will result in no global symbol for the constant (unless also defined out-of-class), which in turn leads to hard to understand behavior when referencing such a constant in a different library for example.
+Some more information can be found here: https://fekir.info/post/linker-error-with-static-member-variable

 ### Rules for C++ structs